Related information:

 Quoting Using Only Gerber Files

-When quoting or running assembly production for a PCB assembly ( PCBA ) project it is always best to have the full CAD files however sometimes Electronic Contract Manufacturers and some OEMs will only receive Gerber files and not CAD files to quote a potential project and this can be a time-consuming process.
-The following procedure is a fast way to cost quote when only Gerber files are available.
-The process below assumes that you have some knowledge of working with Gerber files using the Unisoft software.
-Please contact Unisoft with questions or for training.
+The following procedure provides a fast way to generate a cost quote when only Gerber files are available.
+The process assumes that you have some experience working with Gerber files using the Unisoft software.
+Please contact Unisoft with any questions or for training.

 PROCEDURE: After importing the gerber file(s) into the Unisoft software use the standard procedure to MAKE a component and FIND SIMILAR SHAPE from the GERBER CONNECTION menu.